AKSW/RDFUnit/README.md

 ### 3) Enrich the schema of the considered dataset

 The enrichment of the schema is not necessary per se, but may lead to better results in cases where the schema/ontology of the considered dataset is in some sense light-weight, meaning that there are only a few constraints that can be used for automatic pattern instantiation.

-Since the enrichment is run by an external tool, the [DL-Learner](http://dl-learner.org/Projects/DLLearner), we refer to the [project site](http://dl-learner.org/wiki/SVNRun) for further details how to run the enrichment.
+Since the enrichment is performed by an external tool (the [DL-Learner](http://dl-learner.org/Projects/DLLearner)) we refer to the [project site](http://dl-learner.org/wiki/SVNRun) for further details how to run it.

-An example to invoke the DL-Learner could be
+An example for the enrichment of the [DBpedia](http://dbpedia.org) dataset could be
 ```console
 user@host interfaces $ mvn exec:java -e -Dexec.mainClass="org.dllearner.cli.Enrichment" -Dexec.args="-e http://dbpedia.org/sparql -g http://dbpedia.org -f rdf/xml -o enrichment_dbpediaorg.xml -s enrichment_dbpediaorg.owl -l -1 -t 0.9"
 ```

 ### 4) Run the automatic pattern instantiation

 The automatic pattern instantiation will be performed automatically if Databugger is run.
 The results of the instantiation will be cached and can be re-used once they were created.

-The tests will be found in the directory `data/tests/schema/<schema-path>/`
+The instantiated test cases will reside in the directory `data/tests/schema/<schema-path>/`

 ### 5) Run the assessment

-Databugger is invoked using the start script given in the bin/ directory of the repository.
+Databugger is invoked using the start script given in the `bin/` directory of the repository.
 There are several call parameters that can be looked up calling
 ```console
 user@host Databugger $ bin/databugger -h
 ```